Fatima Jinnah: 1965 presidential election

 The election was conducted through an indirect system of basic democracy rather than by a direct vote of the population.
 Between 31 October and 19 November 1964, elections were held to select 80,000 Basic Democrats, who were not affiliated with political parties but were actively courted by both Ayub and Fatima's camps.
 They were tasked with voting in the presidential election scheduled for 2 January 1965.
-These individuals were intended to serve as the electoral college and represent the people's choice; however, in practice, they were handpicked by local civil and military officials for their loyalty and could be trusted to vote as directed by the regime.
+These individuals were intended to serve as the electoral college and represent the people's choice.
+However, according to Nitin A. Gokhale, they were handpicked by local civil and military officials for their loyalty and could be trusted to vote as directed by the regime.

-The election resulted in Ayub's victory, though Fatima received strong support across East Pakistan and urban centres, winning the major cities of Karachi, Dhaka and Chittagong.
+The election resulted in Ayub's victory, though Fatima received strong support across East Pakistan and urban centres.
+She won majorities in three of the country's sixteen administrative divisions: Karachi, Dhaka, and Chittagong.
 Widespread allegations of rigging and electoral manipulation were reported by her supporters.
-The entire administrative machinery was mobilised in support of Ayub, and the process was marred by blatant financial irregularities, misuse of government resources, and widespread electoral malpractice.
-Ayub secured a comfortable majority of 49,951 votes (63.3%) from the 80,000-member Basic Democrats electoral college, while Fatima received 28,691 votes (36.4%).
+Historian Ayesha Jalal writes that the entire administrative machinery was mobilised in support of Ayub and that the election was marked by financial irregularities, misuse of government resources, and widespread electoral malpractice.
+Ayub secured a comfortable majority of 49,951 votes (63.3%) from the 80,000-member Basic Democrats electoral college, while Fatima received 28,691 votes (36.4%), with her vote share being 47 percent in East Pakistan.
 Opposition claimed that if the elections had been held on the basis of adult franchise, Fatima would have won by an overwhelming majority.
-Dismissing the election as a farce, Fatima declared that the "so‑called victory of Mr. Ayub Khan" would ultimately be "his greatest defeat."
+Dismissing the election as a farce, Fatima declared that the "so-called victory of Mr. Ayub Khan" would ultimately be "his greatest defeat."

+Later years

+Following the election, Fatima largely withdrew from active politics.
+In her Independence Day message on 14 August 1965, she urged Pakistanis to dedicate themselves to building "a true democratic society."
+She did not resume active political involvement during the Indo-Pakistan war later that year.
+In 1965, she moved from Flagstaff House to Mohatta Palace in Karachi, where she spent the remainder of her life.
+There, she largely lived a private life, appearing in public mainly on special occasions.

 Personal life

+Fatima remained unmarried and had no children.
+She did not observe purdah and appeared publicly without seclusion throughout her life, consistently wearing saris and later shalwar kameez.

-Fatima Jinnah never married and stayed childless.
-Her unfinished biography on her brother Muhammad Ali Jinnah, My Brother, was published by the Quaid-i-Azam Academy in 1987.
+Her unfinished biography of her brother Muhammad Ali Jinnah, My Brother, was published posthumously, by the Quaid-i-Azam Academy in 1987.
+According to journalist Akhtar Baloch, Fatima wrote the book in 1955, but it remained unpublished for 32 years.
+Before its publication, Sharif al Mujahid removed several pages, stating, "Those pages were against the ideology of Pakistan and I had to take care of it."